 Escape Room: The Mystery of the Dead Star

-This escape room will be based on the mini lessons from Weeks 4-7.
-See the learning outcomes listed at the start of each lesson to guide your preparation.
+This escape room will be based on the course content from Weeks 4-7.
+See the learning outcomes listed at the start of each activity to guide your preparation.

 Duration: 1 hour